Professor, Middle Eastern Languages and Cultures

 Discourse pragmatics; language contact; phonetics and Firthian prosodic phonology; African linguistics.

-Clinical Professor, African Studies Program; African Languages Coordinator, African Studies Program
+Director, National African Languages Resource Center (NALRC); Clinical Professor, and African Languages Coordinator, African Studies Program

 Second language acquisition; Kiswahili pragmatics; African Language programming and development.